Complete Hawaii Volcano & Lava Viewing Guide

 Situated along the southern side of the park, the Chain of Craters Road has long been used as a scenic route in which to view the various craters that make up the landscape from the visitor’s center down to the ocean.
 A section of the road is currently closed due to lava flows, but visitors can easily access the Lua Manu and Pauahi Craters as well as the Kealakomo Lookout and a view of the Holei Sea Arch before turning back toward the center of the park.

-Because of ever-changing volcanic activity on the Big Island, it’s common for new lava flows to pop up every few years.
-As a result, a pop-up tourist culture develops around new lava flows as the U.S. Geological Service builds access roads to safe distances.
+Because of ever-changing volcanic activity on the Big Island, it’s common for new lava flows to pop up or disappear every few years.
+As a result, a pop-up tourist culture develops around lava viewing at new lava flows as the U.S. Geological Service builds access roads to safe distances.
+In 2023 there are no active surface flows outside of the crater to be seen.
+However, there have been eruptions that have stayed entirely contained within Halema’uma’u crater, that allow you to see an evening glow and molten lava within the crater.

-The flaw flow near Kamokuna south east of Pu’u ‘O’o that began flowing in June 2014 is the current must-see for locals, volcanologists, and visitors alike.
-A remnant of the eruption at Kilauea that began more than 30 years ago, the flow disappeared for more than a month in early 2017 before a massive chunk of rock collapsed near the ocean and exposed the lava stream to public view.
+The flaw flow near Kamokuna south east of Pu’u ‘O’o that began flowing in June 2014 was the most recent lava viewing hot spot for locals, volcanologists, and visitors before the 2018 east rift zone eruption changed the flow of lava in the area.
+This flow was a remnant of the eruption at Kilauea that began more than 30 years ago, the flow disappeared for more than a month in early 2017 before a massive chunk of rock collapsed near the ocean and exposed the lava stream to public view and it disappeared again after the 2018 east rift zone eruption.

-Due to the ever-changing nature of the flow, your potential proximity to it may change on a daily basis.
-If the park staff determines the viewing access point is unsafe or unstable, they may restrict access.
-The U.S.G.S. provides daily updates on the Kilauea volcano flow, but you may also view the current lava flow map or call the park at (808) 985-6000.
+Due to the ever-changing nature of the volcano, your ability for lava viewing and potential proximity to it may change at any time.
+Throughout the summer of 2018, the huge release of lava from the east rift zone ushered in a pause of the extended eruption and there is no flowing lava outside of the crater itself.
+When flows are present, the park staff determines if viewing points are safe and provide access accordingly.
+The U.S.G.S. provides daily updates on the Kilauea volcano, and you may also view the recent lava flow map or call the park at (808) 985-6000 for more information.

 What to Bring

-No matter how long you budget for a lava viewing trip, it’s important to be prepared for a longer, hotter day than you may have anticipated.
+No matter how long you plan for a hike in the park or a lava viewing trip, it’s important to be prepared for a longer, hotter day than you may have anticipated.
 Strong shoes and sun-appropriate clothing is highly recommended – the heat of the Big Island’s southern side is exasperated by the vast lava fields you’ll be trekking across.

 For evening/late afternoon journeys, it’s a wise move to pack an extra flashlight for everyone in your group.
 If you’re venturing via bicycle, the use of headlamps and bike-mounted flashlights is a must.